Problem · Pre-acquisition

 Frequently asked.

-The risk that the firm's category claim, peer set, proof shape, and trade-press footprint do not survive contact with the US buyer or the US trade press.
-At the term-sheet table, the acquirer prices it as if the firm has already failed once.
-Honest answer: the firm has no US brand presence and no US-validated proof.
-The question is what the firm has put in writing about how it will build them.
+The risk that GMA's category claim, peer set, proof shape, and trade-press footprint do not survive contact with the US buyer or the US trade press.
+At the term-sheet table, the acquirer prices it as if GMA has already failed once.
+Honest answer: GMA has no US brand presence and no US-validated proof.
+The question is what GMA has put in writing about how it will build them.

-A pre-entry US brand-and-proof spec the acquirer can read.
+A pre-entry US brand-and-proof spec the acquirer can evaluate.
 US category claim.
 Three named US peers.
 US-format proof architecture.
-US-side hiring or fractional-team plan.
+US-side hiring or US-side operating plan.
 Six to twelve-month milestones with dependencies.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

-Per UBS Global Family Office Report 2025 and Deloitte family-office research, US-allocator family offices read pre-entry US brand risk through the lens of management capability and signal-density.
-A target with no US-resident operating layer is read as a higher key-person and execution risk.
+They evaluate pre-entry US brand risk through the lens of management capability and signal density.
+A target with no US-resident operating layer lands as a higher execution risk.

-Inquiry through the contact form and a discovery conversation.
-Send the acquirer or investor question in writing, the data room as it stands today, the home market deck, and the home brand guidelines.
+Start with the inquiry form.
+Share the acquirer or investor question in writing, the data room as it stands today, the home market deck, and the home brand guidelines.
 Response within one business day.

 What this work does not include.

 No legal services.
-No M&A advisory.
+No M&A transaction work.
 No deal negotiation.
 No financial diligence.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-These belong with M&A counsel, transaction advisors, and tax advisors on both sides of the corridor.
-The firm produces a marketing and brand-architecture spec the data room can carry.
-The firm works inside the parameters set by counsel.
-When a marketing decision carries legal, tax, or deal implications, the firm flags it and defers before execution.
+These belong with M&A counsel, transaction specialists, and tax specialists on both sides of the corridor.
+GMA produces a marketing and brand-architecture spec the data room can carry.
+GMA works inside the parameters set by counsel.
+When a marketing decision carries legal, tax, or deal implications, GMA flags it and defers before execution.

 If the acquirer has asked the US-risk question twice and the data room has no written answer, describe the file.